 |Barosaurus lentus||82–89 ft||13-73 tons|

-Until recently, the Barosaurus was believed to be the world’s largest dinosaur.
+Until recently, the Barosaurus was believed to be the biggest dinosaur ever.
 The former estimates said this creature measured up to 157 feet long.
 However, recent studies found that the fossil remains that formed the basis of this measure did not belong to the Barosaurus.
 The BYU 9024 specimen was determined to belong to Supersaurus.

 As a result, the known fossils of this dinosaur diminished its overall size to perhaps 89 feet or a bit longer.
 This dinosaur had forked bones in its tail with spikes.
 The tail ended with a whiplash which this dinosaur was able to use its tail as a weapon.
 Also, this dinosaur may have reared up on its back legs to dine on plants far off the ground.